salesforcecli/sfdx-cli/README.md

 # Salesforce CLI

 This is the latest `sfdx` CLI application, based on the [oclif](https://oclif.io) CLI engine.
-By default it comes installed with the [salesforcedx](https://www.npmjs.com/package/salesforcedx) plugin, which contributes all commands from the `force` command namespace.
+By default it comes installed with various plugins.

 ## Releases